AliceO2Group/Readout/doc/README.md

 2) one-time replay (use 'autoChunk' option): the data of the file is replayed once only, and fitted in data pages of given (maximum) size, respecting the same constraints as if they would be generated from CRU (new page when changing CRU, link or timeframe ID).
-The input file must have a valid RDH formatting, to access these fields.
+The input file must have a valid RDH formatting to access these fields.
 The data is copied from file to memory at runtime.
 This mode is typically used to test data processing downstream of readout.
 An example configuration file is given in 'readout-player.cfg'.